 An interfaith project organized and hosted by FBC to feed 40-70 people in need every Monday night.
 A variety of community organizations plan and cook the meal using the FBC kitchen and gymnasium.
+During the pandemic, this program provides boxed meals-to-go.
 If interested in volunteering or donating food, please contact the church office at 978-922-3295.

 FBC’s Free Meals Program is supported by a grant from The Essex County Community Foundation’s Hunger and Homelessness Small Capital Grant Program.

 Drop the kids with us on the second Friday of every month, from 6:00-8:30PM!
 Rev. Julie Flowers and an amazing team of volunteers lead a fun and interactive evening of songs, art projects, and faith stories, all from a progressive Christian perspective—plus we provide dinner!
 Everybody has a blast.
 You deserve time to yourself!
 While this event is currently on hold for in-person gatherings, we are currently experimenting with virtual Parents’ Night Out.
 Stay tuned for information!

 North Shore Shelter Fest

 Shelter Fest is an annual music festival at FBC to benefit affordable housing needs.
 Last year was the inaugural event, which featured nine performances and raised money for Harborlight Community Partners.
 To learn more about Harborlight Community Partners, visit: https://harborlightcp.org/